Anti-Defamation League: 1920s through 1960s

-1970s
+1970s and 1980s

 In 1973, Nathan Perlmutter took the role of national director, serving until his death in 1987.
 Under the tenure of Perlmutter and his 1978–1983 co-director of interreligious affairs Yechiel Eckstein, the ADL shifted its approach to the evangelical Christian movement.
 Through the 60s and early 70s, the ADL had conflicted with the American Jewish Congress over their collaborations with evangelicals.
 Perlmutter and Eckstein changed this orientation, increasing collaborations and developing long-lasting lines of communication between the ADL and evangelical groups.
 This collaboration continued under the Foxman administration.

-Since the 1970s, the ADL has partnered with the Federal Bureau of Investigation (FBI) field offices, sharing information learned from the monitoring of extremist groups.
+In the 1970s, the ADL partnered with Federal Bureau of Investigation (FBI) field offices, sharing information learned from the monitoring of extremist groups.

-In 1977 the ADL opened a headquarters in Jerusalem.
+In 1977, the ADL opened a headquarters in Jerusalem.

-1980s
+It opposed an anti-Mormon film called The God Makers in 1982, viewing it a challenge to religious freedom.

 1990s

 The ADL released a 1991 report observing an increase in the use of public access television stations by extremist groups.
-The report came in the wake of the trial of Tom Metzger, a white supremacist leader found guilty of inciting a murder via his public access TV station.
+The report came in the wake of the trial of Tom Metzger, a white supremacist leader found civilly liable for inciting a murder via his public access TV station.

+San Francisco police searched two offices of the ADL in April 1993, suspecting it of having monitored thousands of activists; in the search, they confiscated police records including fingerprints and copies of confidential reports, according to court documents.
+The San Francisco district attorney considered indictments, but settled with the ADL in November 1993 in exchange for the ADL paying $75,000 for use fighting hate crimes.
+During the investigation, a private investigator hired by the ADL, Roy H. Bullock, told police he had tracked skinheads, white supremacists, Arab Americans, and critics of Israel.
+He confessed to trying to find "any sexual impropriety" on the late anti-apartheid activist Desmond Tutu.
+In court documents, state officials said that the ADL conspired to obtain the confidential police material, a felony in California, and that the ADL had violated state tax laws by paying Bullock through a lawyer.
+The court documents said the ADL had a network of sympathetic police officers sharing data, and that investigators had questioned police about free sponsored trips to Israel they received from the ADL.
+The documents also mentioned that the ADL's spying operations were reported to the Israeli government and its intelligence agencies.
+The ADL's Foxman contended that the ADL had a right to use the police information to combat antisemitism, and he argued in an interview that allegations that the ADL acted as an agent for Israel were "antisemitic".

+News of the investigation led Arab Americans listed in the ADL's files to sue the ADL, contending invasion of privacy and the forwarding of confidential information to Israel and South Africa.